MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 <img class="gifplayer" alt="Enable or disable analytics support in the console" src="enable-disable-analytics.png"/>

 ### Role-based access control
 Content in the MobileFirst Analytics Console is restricted by predefined security roles.
-The MobileFirst Analytics Console displays different content based on the security role of the logged-in user.
-The following table shows the security roles and their access to the MobileFirst Analytics Console.
+The MobileFirst Analytics Console shows different content based on the security role of the logged-in user.
+The following table shows the security role and the access that is granted to it in the MobileFirst Analytics Console.

 | Role           | Role name                | Viewing Access                                                     | Editing Access  |
 |----------------|--------------------------|--------------------------------------------------------------------|-----------------|